AI Oversight and Human Mistakes: Evidence from Centre Court: Introduction

-To the best of our knowledge, we provide the first field evidence that AI oversight can impact human decision-making by studying one of the highest visibility settings in which AI oversight has occurred: umpiring in top tennis tournaments.
-The prospect of AI oversight was introduced in top tennis tournaments through a technology known as Hawk-Eye.
-When challenged, the umpire's decision was overturned (or, in some cases, the point was replayed) if it contradicted the predictions of this highly accurate AI.
+To the best of our knowledge, we provide the first field evidence that AI oversight can influence human decision-making.
+Specifically, we analyze one of the most prominent settings where AI oversight has been implemented: umpiring at top tennis tournaments.
+The prospect of AI oversight was introduced in top tennis tournaments through an AI technology known as Hawk-Eye.
+Given the very small distances involved, camera imaging alone is not sufficient for determining if a ball lands in or out of bounds, so Hawk-Eye leverages state-of-the-art machine learning algorithms to use the path and spin of the ball to predict if a ball landed in or out.\footnote{For similar reasons, Hawk-Eye review is being considered for sports like American football, soccer, and baseball, where camera imaging alone is insufficient to provide a definitive assessment often.} Starting in 2006, players were given the option to challenge a line call, and if the call contradicted the highly accurate predictions of Hawk-Eye, the umpire's decision was overturned, or in some cases, the point was replayed.